To access material, start machines and answer questions login.

 The requests coming from 10.14.105.255 seem odd.
 Instead of IPs, the client puts Linux commands inside the query parameters - a clear sign of command injection!
 Although now you will need to start a deep investigation to unravel the whole story, from web logs alone you can assume that:

-• The attacker executed OS commands like whoami and ls
+/pingpage is vulnerable and allows code execution - The attacker executed OS commands like

 Can you analyse TryPingMe web logs to detect the attacker's actions?

-Use /var/log/nginx/access.log on the VM to answer the questions.
+Use /var/log/nginx/access.log on the to answer the questions.

 What is the path to the Python file the attacker attempted to open?